Skip to content

 6. Renewable energy

-Installing renewable energy systems, like solar panels or heat pumps, is one of the best ways to reduce your reliance on fossil fuels.
-Solar panels are a popular choice, allowing you to generate clean energy from the sun, but small-scale wind turbines or air source heat pumps are other good options.
-These systems lower your carbon emissions and provide long-term savings on energy bills.
-For many homeowners, combining energy-efficient upgrades with renewable energy generation is the best way forward.
+Generating your own energy is one of the best ways to reduce your reliance on fossil fuels.
+Solar panels are the most common option, but small-scale wind turbines are also worth considering.
+These systems lower your carbon footprint while providing long-term energy savings.
+For many homeowners, combining renewables with energy efficiency upgrades offers the best path to a low-carbon home.

 7. Maximising natural light